trystan2k/dotfiles/README.md

 ### Package Manager

-I am using [ASDF](https://github.com/asdf-vm/asdf) as package manager for tools like `node/npm`, `yarn`, `java`, `ruby`, etc.
+I am using [ASDF](https://github.com/asdf-vm/asdf) as the package manager for tools like `node/npm`, `yarn`, `java`, `ruby`, etc.
-Some of initial configuration can be done executing the configuration script located at configure folder
+Some of the initial configuration can be done by executing the configuration script located in configure folder

 `cd dotfiles\configure; ./asdf-plugins.sh`

-## Apps that needs to be installed manually
+## Apps that need to be installed manually

-## Settings that needs to be done manually
+## Settings that need to be done manually

 1. System Preferences -> Users & Groups -> Login Options => Change 'Show fast user switching menu as' to `Icon`
 2. System Preferences -> Security & Privacy -> General => Change 'Require password' to `5 seconds`